Mark A. Smith: Biography

 Mark A. Smith, son of John Smith (born 1936; underground coal miner Longwall mining) and Rita Joyce Smith (1935–2004; housewife), grew up in Wigston Magna, Leicester, where he attended Bushloe High School.
 After receiving a full scholarship (grant), he became the first in his family to attend university/college and, in 1986, received a B.Sc. with honors in Molecular Biology & Biochemistry from Durham University, and, in 1990, a Ph.D. in Biochemistry from the University of Nottingham.
 After a brief immersion in the pharmaceutical industry as a postdoctoral biochemist in the Division of Immunodermatology at Sandoz Forschungsinstitut (now Novartis) in Vienna, Austria, he began working in 1992 at Case Western Reserve University where he was one of the most prolific and the most cited faculty member on campus, numerically accounting for over 1% of publications and 4% of citations over the past years (data from Institute for Scientific Information).

-Smith was struck by a car and killed on December 19, 2010.
+Smith was struck by a motorist and killed on December 19, 2010.